 Changing the way you analyze your customers is a brave move.
-We‘ll go through why we started using ‘jobs to be done’ as a framework to grow and understand our customers.
+At Acquire, we started using ‘jobs to be done’ as a framework to grow and understand our customers.
 Personally, I feel it has allowed us to unlock many challenges we faced as a company.

-At the very start, we decided to get a better understanding of our customers ‘persona’ and trying to idolize who would be our perfect customer.
-It would involve us understanding their demographics, interests, personality traits and so forth.
-From our findings, we would attempt to correlate the similarities between the different characteristics and create strategies to market to this ‘persona type’.
+At the very start, we decided to get a better understanding of our customer ‘persona’ and try to imagine who would be our ideal customer.
+This would involve us understanding their demographics, interests, personality traits and so forth.
+From our findings, we would attempt to create strategies to market to this ‘persona type’.

 But with this approach, our results were all over the place.
-The correlation was never definitive enough to reach 1 perfect customer type.
+The correlation of different characteristics was never definitive enough to produce one customer type.

 Sooner rather than later we kept running into the same problem.
-As were analyzing our premium customers base, which is consistently growing, it obvious that they all have their own unique persona.
-In the end, you have a list of customer personas, who are all ‘your customers’ yet all uniquely different.
+As we were analyzing our premium customers base, which is consistently growing, it was obvious that they all have their own unique persona.
+In the end, you have a list of customer personas, who are all uniquely different.
 So what now?
 Do you keep creating personas?
-Start Marketing to another ‘persona’?
+Start marketing to another ‘persona’?

 All Customers types are different.
 But are they trying to achieve a similar outcome?